Cross-Resolution Distribution Matching for Diffusion Distillation: Methodology

 \subsection{Resolution Trajectory Division}

 Resolution scaling intrinsically modifies the effective noise schedule.
 For identical independent noise magnitude, higher resolutions suffer relatively weaker pixel corruption~\cite{Hoogeboom2023SimpleDiffusion, Chen2023NoiseSchedule, Teng2024Relay}.
 This effect can be characterized via the logSNR.
 As shown in Fig.~\ref{fig:Meth_1}, the growth rate of logSNR differs across resolutions: in the low-logSNR regime, low-resolution trajectories denoise more rapidly, whereas in the high-logSNR regime, higher resolutions achieve a higher denoising rate.
 This observation motivates partitioning the diffusion process according to the logSNR trajectory and assigning resolution-specific timestep intervals.
+Note that Fig.~\ref{fig:Meth_1} plots the \emph{compensated} logSNR schedules after applying Eq.~\eqref{con:logsnr_shift}, where low-resolution curves sit above high-resolution curves, indicating higher compensated logSNR (less effective noise) at each timestep.

 To ensure distributional alignment with the teacher model, we partition the teacher’s logSNR curve at predefined thresholds $\{\text{logSNR}_1, \dots, \text{logSNR}_{K-1}\}$, yielding $K$ non-overlapping diffusion segments.
 Each breakpoint is converted to a diffusion boundary via the logSNR–timestep mapping.
 Under the Rectified Flow parameterization~\cite{Liu2023FSF}, the conversion is